 - They are part time, you can negotiate your internship (hours and days) around any other commitments you might have.

-- Internships are available from 15 November 2022 to mid to end of February 2023.
-The office is closed over the Christmas period (December 22th – January 8th2023)
+- Internships are available from mid November to mid to end of February.
+The office is closed over the summer holiday period.

 - Preference is given to current CLWHV volunteers and Māori and/or Pasifika applicants.